 If you’ve been here for a while, you know that I am not one to follow trends.
+Don’t get me wrong, I like to keep up to date with what’s currently trending and will check trends like the Miami furniture trends to see what’s hot and what’s not.
+I just don’t necessarily follow them religiously.
 Instead I design spaces intuitively, bridging my clients’ vision with smart and beautiful design, regardless of what’s ‘in or out’.
 Nonetheless, it’s always fun to see what the powers that be foresee in the world of interior design for 2019.
 And so today, I’m sharing some of my favourites.

 Thankfully interior design trends tend to stick around longer than say fashion trends.
 Take for instance curved furniture, florals and herringbone floors – I talked about all of these in my 2018 Interior Design Trends post – and they’re all still going strong.
 While we may see a departure from the modern, large scale floral translations of late in favour of traditional interpretations, think your Grandma’s Florals.
 Which, if I’m being honest, I adore!
 Even Ikea has embraced this trend with the most amazing floral option for it’s Ektorp series.